Updated 08/01/2021 14.30

 - a modest number of close friends and family of the deceased can attend

-- from 8th August 2020 visitors must wear face masks in the crematorium building
+- visitors must wear face masks in the chapel and any crematorium building

 - mourners who are self-isolating due to someone in their household or support bubble being unwell with symptoms of COVID-19 or as advised by NHS Test and trace, but are not symptomatic themselves, should be facilitated to attend the funeral in person should they wish to do so, with processes put in place to minimise the risks of transmissions